bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - Regular – the most generic module which receives events, transforms data element by element and sends them to the next processing step.

 - Batch – a module where the processing algorithm must observe a range of input messages rather than the current one (as it is in the regular module).
 For each stream input messages are collected into batches.
 Then batches are collected in a window.
 Windows of several streams are transferred to the module for processing.
 Thus, the module allows processing of data from several streams at the same time.
-In SJ-Platform the data is processed applying sliding window.
+In SJ-Platform the data are processed using sliding window.

 The processing module receives data for processing from Apache Kafka and T-streams.
 You also can use TCP as a source, but you will need an input module in this case.
 The **input module** handles external inputs, does data deduplication, transforms raw data into objects for T-streams.